Fraser Sopik

-Fraser Sopik (born April 3, 1997) is a Canadian former professional football linebacker who played in five seasons in the Canadian Football League (CFL).
-He is a Grey Cup champion after winning with the Toronto Argonauts in 2024 and he won a Vanier Cup championship with the Western Mustangs in 2017.
+Fraser Sopik (born April 3, 1997) is a Canadian former professional football linebacker and is the special teams coordinator for the York Lions of U Sports football.
+He played in five seasons in the Canadian Football League (CFL) and is a Grey Cup champion after winning with the Toronto Argonauts in 2024.
+He also won a Vanier Cup championship with the Western Mustangs in 2017.

 University career

 Sopik played U Sports football for the Western Mustangs from 2015 to 2018.
 He won the Bruce Coulter Award in 2017 as the most valuable defensive player in Western's Vanier Cup win that year.
 He also won the Presidents' Trophy in his final year with Western in 2018.